St. John Arena (Steubenville)

-St. John's Arena is a 4,200-seat multipurpose arena located in Steubenville, Ohio (USA).
-It is used for indoor soccer, basketball, boxing, professional wrestling, wrestling, and other sports, plus conventions, trade shows, and concerts.
+St. John's Arena was a 4,200-seat multipurpose arena located in Steubenville, Ohio U.S., which was primarily used for indoor soccer, basketball, boxing, professional wrestling, wrestling, and other sports, plus conventions, trade shows, and concerts.
+As of 2024, the arena, which was a part of a local YMCA, is no longer in use.

 About

 St. John Arena was built as the Diocesan Community Arena by the Diocese of Steubenville, and was completed in 1960.
 Among the musical acts that appeared at the arena in its early days were Johnny Mathis, The Supremes, Bobby Rydell, Bobby Vinton and Chubby Checker, along with several popular big bands.
 It is not known whether Steubenville's most famous native son, Dean Martin, ever appeared in concert at the arena.